CDE will be closed on Monday, Jan. 18 for the Martin Luther King, Jr. holiday.

 What kind of records do I have to keep?

 Your records must include but are not limited to, attendance data, test and evaluation results, and immunization records.
 Such records may be requested by the school district that receives notification that the student is attending a home school program (22-33-104.5(3)(g), C.R.S.)

-What kind of tests is my child required to take?
-Who pays for them?
+What kind of test is my child required to take?
+Who pays for it?
 Where do I get the test?

 The student being home schooled must either take a nationally standardized achievement test when he/she reaches grades three, five, seven, nine, and eleven to evaluate academic progress, or a qualified person must evaluate the student's academic progress at the parent's expense.
 Contact an organization at Home School Resources, or check with the local school district to see if the student can be tested the same day public school students are tested.
 The district is not obligated to include home school students and may charge you for any costs incurred.